jungaretti/bacon-deploy-action/README.md

 #### `config`

-Bacon config file to deploy.
+Path of a Bacon config file to deploy.
 This input is required.

+### Optional

+These inputs are optional and have default values.

 #### `create`